How To Read Offensive Team Rankings

-You might have heard about European style offenses, or triangular offenses from the Phil Jackson Knicks days where that didn’t pan out at all.
-We tend to look four key areas of an offense for how they are used.
-First off, pace is one of the major reasons for why the NBA is so high scoring these days.
-Most teams are focused on pace and getting attempts in, because simply the more attempts means the more chances of scoring.
+You might have heard about European style offenses or triangular offenses from the Phil Jackson Knicks days where that didn’t pan out at all.
+We tend to look at four key areas of an offense for how they are used.
+First off, pace is one of the major reasons why the NBA is so high scoring these days.
+Most teams are focused on pace and attempts, because the more attempts, the greater chances of scoring.
 Pace around offenses still ranges from top to bottom, where teams are playing below the average 100 mark, but we are seeing a growing number of teams climb over that 100 mark each season.
 A lot of the stronger offenses these days are pushing at a higher pace.
 Those who are not pushing the pace can still be effective, but it puts more weight on their efficiency numbers.

 Shot selection is certainly a key aspect of how teams are run.
 Daryl Morey, the GM of the Houston Rockets, built an offense that was focused on shots at the rim and three-pointers.
-His analytical side gave him the idea to take efficient close range shots, and not settle for long range twos.
-In theory it is a smart move, and we have seen it pay off for him as Houston has been one of the top offenses in recent years, and have accelerated the position-less small ball era.
-That being said they have their moments where the three point shot is not there and they struggle over a game or even a series.
+His analytical side gave him the idea to take efficient close-range shots, and not settle for long-range twos.
+In theory, it is a smart move, and we have seen it pay off for him as Houston has been one of the top offenses in recent years, and has accelerated the position-less small-ball era.
+That being said they have their moments where the three-point shot is not there and they struggle over a game or even a series.

 How Pace Has An Effect On Offensive Stats

-Three pointers is one area that has correlated with a higher pace.
-The run and gun style offense is more in play as teams try and catch teams in transition, but three pointers are simply up in general because they are a smarter shot than a long range two.
+Three pointers are one area that has correlated with a higher pace.
+The run and gun style offense is more in play as teams try and catch teams in transition, but three-pointers are simply up in general because they are a smarter shot than a long-range two.
 Houston has given us that example, and other teams have begun to follow.
 Overall shot attempts are going to correlate with pace, as we do see often that some of the higher field goal attempt teams also leading with pace.
-Now you might see a team who has a lower pace with higher field goal attempts, and this can be because of their play style, as they are not having a lot of attempts through layups and dunks.
+Now you might see a team that has a lower pace with higher field goal attempts, and this can be because of their play style, as they are not having a lot of attempts through layups and dunks.

-One stat that hasn’t exactly had consistent correlation with pace is assist numbers.
+One stat that hasn’t exactly had a consistent correlation with pace is assist numbers.
 These are still all over the place in terms of how we can view them.
 This tends to just be more involved with ball movement and overall efficiency numbers when it comes to shooting too.
-Over time we could possibly see this change, but for now that is where the correlation is.
+Over time we could see this change, but for now, that is where the correlation is.

 Efficiency Vs. Volume